 I passed by St. James Park on my way to the palace.
 All the flowers were in bloom – yards and yards of tulips marked the path.
 The palace was at the end of a boulevard and is about 4 times the size of the White House.
 It looks like three city blocks long and the guards, red suits and furry hats, look very tiny.
 They stand and march with huge modern assault rifles contrasting their historical uniform.
 Everyone, including myself, took pictures through the slats on the very tall iron fence that surrounded the palace.

-I continued on my way with feet that were getting sore.
-I went Underground and got off at Knightsbridge, which is right next door to another palace – Harrods.
+I went on the Underground and got off at Knightsbridge, which is right next door to another palace – Harrods.
 The department store is one block long and terra cotta in color.
 It has towers and crests and is opulent on the outside and then magnificent on the inside.
 I followed the perfume counters and signs to the food arcade.
 The arcade had a late 18th century style, stained class arched ceilings and dark wood fixtures.
 Food from all over the world was represented behind glass cases.
 Sushi, noodles, cheeses, and even a Spanish ham bar (I thought, I’ll be seeing you later to the ham in Spain).
 Room after room led into more food arcades, bakery, oyster bar, kebab bar, chocolates, and cakes.
 A gorgeous setting for gorgeous food.

 Luckily there’s never a tube station far away, so I hoped on the tube and made my way to Chelsea.
 This area is rich adorable, very clean with open spaces and neat tidy expensive clothing and food shops.
 I waited in the park and rest my sore tootsies until meeting up with Ruby’s friends Maddoc, Kate, and Christian at the delicious Al-Dar restaurant pre-theater.